 As was stated by Car and Driver’s Csaba Csere, “If, as they say, God is in the details, then this is the first holy Corvette.”
 It was also considered the most-civilized Corvette produced to date.
 The new Corvette also earned high marks for providing better handling and improved ride quality, much improved instrumentation, vastly improved interior ergonomics and improved outward visibility.
 While there were critics amongst those that praised the arrival of the Corvette, their voices were few.
 Even the most cynical reviewers could find little truly wrong with the 1997 Corvette.

 Surprisingly, given the demand for pre-sales of these cars, only a total of 9,752 C5 Corvettes were built in its 1997 model year.
 This was not a critical concern to anybody within General Motors though because future orders were increasing exponentially.
 Besides, the production constrained 1997 Corvette had another variable working against it – namely that the model year had started late for the C5 Corvette.
 Still, the Corvette was selling briskly for the first time in more than a decade.

-The last six digits begin at 100001 and run thru 109707.
+The last six digits begin at 100001 and run through 109707.
 A total of 9,752 Corvettes were built in 1997.
 Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1997 Corvettes, the Vehicle Identification Number was stamped on a plate on the inner vertical surface of the left windshield pillar visible through the windshield.
+VIN numbers this year include prototype and pilot cars so VIN serial numbers do not match production.
 Read more: 1997 Corvette VINs.